Toward a physically motivated notion of Gaussian complexity geometry: Examples

 \subsection{Complexity of coherent states}

+In the case of bosons, we can generalize the example in Subsec.~\ref{sub:previousmetric} to include coherent states, where the target state contains some nonzero displacement $\bm{z}_T$.
+This can be motivated, for example, by the fact that many important proposals for the implementation of quantum information in continuous-variable systems are based on encoding the logical information in the displacement vector, and not in the covariance matrix~\cite{Gottesman2001, PhysRevLett.100.030503, Terhal_2020, PRXQuantum.2.020101}.
+Our next example will thus consist of a simple extension of the formulas of Subsec.~\ref{sub:previousmetric} to the case where the target state is a coherent state.

-For bosons, we can also generalize the example in Subsec.~\ref{sub:previousmetric} to the case where the target state also includes some nonzero displacement $\bm{z}_T$.
-Once again, thanks to right-invariance, all we need to do is define an inner product at the tangent space of the identity, which will now include tangent vectors that generate displacements.
-We then extend it to the rest of the group manifold by the analog of Eq.~\eqref{eq:previousmetric2}, with the group element now being a pair $(\bm{v}, M)\in \mathbb{R}^{2N}\rtimes \Sp$.
+In parallel to what we did before, all we need to do now is to define an inner product at the tangent space of the identity, with the minimal modification of now including tangent vectors that generate displacements.
+This inner product is then transported to the rest of the group manifold by the analog of Eq.~\eqref{eq:previousmetric2}, with the group element now being a pair $(\bm{v}, M)\in \mathbb{R}^{2N}\rtimes \Sp$.
 A natural\footnote{Following the same logic as with the example in Subsec.~\ref{sub:previousmetric}, this is the simplest way to define the complexity metric in the displacement sector that does not add any extra structure.} choice of inner product at the identity can be taken as

 where $V, W\in \mathfrak{sp}(2N, \mathbb{R})$, and

 Then, given a reference state $\ket{J_R, \bm{0}}\equiv \ket{J_R}$ and a target state $\ket{J_T, \bm{z}_T}$, the optimal circuit $(M(\tau), z(\tau))$ can be parametrized as